 There is one shop, close to the Kouter where I can even find everything: biodegradable laundry soap, homemade food, local brands, Hygge, Kintsugi, pop up space with books about simple living and a whole community of modern shoppers & local celebrities.
 It’s a kind of concept store 2.0.
 A brand store?
 A theme store?

 This I a shop for critical consumers, right?
 Which can be true because it’s here that I have the insight that I actually don’t need anything and that my friends probably don’t need homemade jam that I didn’t make myself.
-I am chuckling in the middle of this store like I am the chosen one with a dwarf will hopping out from behind the ‘Christmas sweaters with balls’, handing me over a big check under the spotlights while there is confetti falling on me: “Congratulations Sophie!
+I am chuckling in the middle of this store like I am the chosen one expecting a dwarf hopping out from behind the ‘Christmas sweaters with balls’, handing me over a big check under the spotlights while there is confetti falling on me: “Congratulations Sophie!
 Free at last!”

 This whole concept store got me the giggles: “What the fuck are they doing?”
 This is just another supermarket stealing ideas of /and killing local shops, preying on the masses with their Halloween, Black Friday and Christmas concepts.
 Fool me once.

 Afterwards, we have lunch in a cool spot where two girlfriends serve super healthy salads & sandwiches.
 They are all about ‘Local’ & ‘Healthy’, as you can read in the articles they got published in.
 Cool, because I miss these kinds of places in the North of Portugal!
 Until I get my dressing in a plastic cup together with plastic cutlery.
-The Belgian writer Jeroen Olyslaegers wrote it on his Facebook page: “ Hypocrisy is one of those survival tactics that makes people human.
+The Belgian writer Jeroen Olyslaegers wrote it on his Facebook page: “ Hypocrisy is one of those survival tactics that make people human.
 Whether you think this sucks or not, it would be strategic to at least consider this.”
 But I just get pissed.
 How hard can it be to avoid plastic¹?
 I ask to top the dressing over my salad.
 Outrageous of me, I know.

 “Yes, but maybe their cups are biodegradable,” Davy tries.

-In one of my latest posts I write about choosing experiences above (earning/spending) money.
+In one of my latest posts, I write about choosing experiences above (earning/spending) money.
 And it is in my advantage that a lot of people in Belgium are doing a lot of things.
-I help moving a friend, I help cooking a meal for a friend in need, I help building a Christmas market, I help a friend having a one night stand.
+I help moving a friend, I help cooking a meal for a friend in need, I help to build a Christmas market, I help a friend having a one night stand.
 Which is much more awesome than a wrapped present right?
 I don’t give a fuck about presents (Just got the book The Subtle Art of not giving a Fuck recommended three times.
 I can’t ignore a hint).
 In that book, Mark Manson writes: “Much of the advice out there operates at a shallow level of simply trying to make people feel good in the short term, while real long-term problems never get solved.”

 Sophie 2.0. thinks Belgium is as absurd as that unknown country she moved to.
 Unaware, I slipped from buying ecological products and finding myself the shit, to actually refusing/ not needing products.
 My values changed.
-I want to fix the more long term problems: self image & expectations about my life.
-Introspection is awesome, but considered a taboo and boring in our culture.
+I want to fix the more long term problems: self-image & expectations about my life.
+Introspection is awesome but considered a taboo and boring in our culture.

 It’s weird to build a life of your own with a lot of discipline, reducing the assumptions and trying to have no waste by simple actions such as refusing plastic & decluttering or more complicated goals such as producing everything ( from food to cosmetic stuff) you need yourself… Only to see in Belgium all window shops talking about ecological design and magazines writing about sustainability, making people buy more.
 This ecological wind is still based on the culture of earning and spending money on stuff we don’t need.